 Before you jump into any advanced features, you need to create a case first.
 Go directly to https://compliance.microsoft.com/advancedediscovery?viewid=Cases and create a new case, At first, you will be able to fill only the name, number and description, where only the name is a required field.
 Advanced settings will be available in a while:

 Now, the case needs to be configured.
 Mind that if you want to use the premium eDiscovery settings like email threading, duplication identification, themes, or OCR settings, you need to configure set them up before running your first search.

 Configure your advanced settings first

-To access the advanced settings, open the advanced eDiscovery case and go to the Settings tab and select the Search & analytics option:
+To access the advanced settings, open the premium eDiscovery case and go to the Settings tab and select the Search & analytics option:

 Here, you can modify advanced settings.
 While near duplicates and themes are turned on by default and you simply need to adjust their levels, Optical Character Recognition is turned off.
 If you want your searches to read text found in image files, turn it on.
 Mind that this might greatly increase the time Office 365 needs to perform searches in this eDiscovery case:

 Once the advanced search features are set up, you can continue setting up the eDiscovery case.
 The next step is making sure that all relevant data will not be deleted.

 Holds, also known as litigation holds are a way to preserve content – once you create them, they make sure no relevant data is deleted permanently.
 Logically, it is one of the first steps you should think about if you want to preserve specific Office 365 contents for litigation.